laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 | Step in 4         | 1 - switch (5, 5, 1)       |  1                | 1        |
 | Step in 1+2       | minor advantage (5, 5, 1)  |  1                | 0        |

-The 2 subgame values we depend on are the values we just already calculated earlier!
+The 2 subgame values we depend on are the values we just calculated earlier.
 We can plug those in, and then solve for the Nash equilibria for this new game.

 |                       | Defender Strategy | 0.667                            | 0.127             | 0.207    |                               |